MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. note::

-    Gene catologs and collections of MAGs are often used to infer abundance of microorganisms in metagenomic samples, however none are comprehensive and will miss some members (the majority) of the microbial community.
+    Gene catologs and collections of MAGs are often used to infer abundance of microorganisms in metagenomic samples, however none are comprehensive and will miss some members (or the majority) of the microbial community.
 It is important to estimate what percentage of the microbial community is represented in a gene catalog or a collection of MAGs.
 This is evaluated using mapping rates: number of mapped reads (after alignment and filtering, as described in :ref:`Profiling`) divided by total number of quality-control reads.

 .. important::

     Per-cell normalization.
 Metagenomic profiles should be normalized to relative cell numbers in the sample.
-This can be achieved by dividing the gene abundances by the median abundance of 10 universal `single-copy phylogenetic marker genes (MGs)_`.
+This can be achieved by dividing the gene abundances by the median abundance of 10 universal `single-copy phylogenetic marker genes (MGs)`_.

 .. _single-copy phylogenetic marker genes (MGs): https://doi.org/10.1038/nmeth.2693